UviDTE-UviSpace/uvispace-main-controller/docs/overview.rst

 General  overview
 -----------------

-The project is aimed to control an indoor intelligent space where several unmanned vehicles are simultaneously observed and controlled through a distributed vision system, a central controller and an Arduino board embedded at each vehicle.
-The physical system was set up in the university in order to run tests and try new algorithms and solutions.
+UviSpace Main Controller is part of the UviSpace project, whose aim is to control an indoor intelligent space where several unmanned vehicles are simultaneously observed and controlled through a distributed vision system.

-Hence, the whole system can be divided into three different elements:

-- The *main controller*, which consists in a CPU e.g. a PC or an embedded SoC (ZedBoard) that controls the whole system.
-The *uvispace* software project is executed there, whose main tasks are:
+The Main Controller should be executed in a PC or embedded SoC (for example, ZedBoard) that has visibility of the whole system, so it can control the different parts.

+The purpose of Main Controller is to decide the actions vehicles have to take in order to achieve their goals, based on the data obtained through the vision system.
+To accomplish this, the main tasks are:

     - Communicate with the FPGA-based localization nodes, using the Ethernet LAN network.
     - Merge the data obtained from the localization nodes.
     - Get the global coordinates of the UGVs.
-    - Given the destination of the UGVs, calculate the optimal path.
+    - Given the destination of the UGVs, calculate the optimal paths.
     - Calculate the UGVs speed, using a navigation model.
-    - Communicate with the Arduino boards, using the XBee protocol, and send them the speed set points.
+    - Communicate with the vehicles boards, using the XBee protocol, and send them the speed set points.

-- The 4 *localization nodes*.
-Their main component is an FPGA, with a camera peripheral.
-Each camera frame is processed in the FPGA, and the obtained results are sent to the *main controller* through the Ethernet LAN network.

-- The *Arduino boards*, that control each UGV's sensors and actuators.
-They receive orders from the *main controller* through the data received from the serial port, connected to a XBee transceiver.

-..  image:: /_static/uvispace_elements.png
-    :width: 750px
-    :align: center

-The main structure of the system can be observed in the diagram below, where the communications between the three different elements aforementioned are represented.
-The system communications master is the *main controller*, which controls the *Arduino boards* using an IEEE 802.15.4-based protocol, namely a variation of the ZigBee specification.
-It controls as well the *image localization nodes* using the Internet protocol through the Ethernet network.

-..  image:: /_static/general_diagram.png
-    :width: 750px
-    :align: center

-Regarding the control workflow, the system can be considered a closed loop, where the position of the UGV read by the cameras is fed back to the main navigator that, along with the goal position, are used to determine the speed output sent to the UGV.
-The corresponding diagram can be seen below.

-..  image:: /_static/workflow_control_diagram.png
-    :align: center

 Software project
 ----------------

-The software subproject inside the UviSpace project is called uvispace as well.
-It is a **Python2.7** project, and it is structured into 2 main packages, namely *uvirobot* and *uvisensor*.
+UviSpace Main Controller is written in **Python2**, and it is structured into 2 main packages, *uvirobot* and *uvisensor*.

 The *uvirobot* package deals with the classes and functions needed to implement